-2 Level A entries per county.
+- 2 Level A entries per county.

-2 Level B entries per county.
+- 2 Level B entries per county.

-3 Level C entries per county.
+- 3 Level C entries per county.

-3 Level D entries per county.
+- 3 Level D entries per county.

+Artificial Intelligence (AI) may be used, with parent permission, when creating this exhibit and is to be documented as a reference.
+A majority of the work to create this exhibit is to be the 4-H member's original work.
 All posters, notebooks, and display boards must include a reference list indicating where information was obtained, giving credit to the original author, to complete the 4-H member's exhibit.
 This reference list should/might include web site links, people and professionals interviewed, books, magazines, etc. It is recommended this reference list be attached to the back of a poster or display board, be the last page of a notebook, or included as part of the display visible to the public.
 A judge is not to discredit an exhibit for the way references are listed.